Elderly Berbice woman dies from bee stings - Guyana Chronicle

 The mother of 10 lived alone at Lot 39 Mibicuri North, Black Bush Polder, but one of her daughters, Omapattie Singh, and two grandchildren lived next door.

-Reports are that the woman was attacked by the bees around 0800hrs and she died on the spot.
-Police and NDC (Neighbourhood Democratic Council) officers who went to the scene to render help, her daughter Devika Ledra said.
+Reports are that the woman was attacked by the bees around 0800hrs and was already dead when police and NDC (Neighbourhood Democratic Council) officers went to the scene to render help, her daughter Devika Ledra, said.

 According to reports, one of the woman’s granddaughters tried to help by throwing a bucket of water on the woman, but she was also attacked by the bees.